Harry Roy and His Orchestra

 Harry Roy and His Orchestra: The British Dance Band Maestro

 Harry Roy was a leading British bandleader and clarinetist who defined the sound of sophisticated dance music in the 1930s.
-Hailing from London, England, his orchestra achieved immense popularity through hit records, radio broadcasts, and film appearances, becoming one of the UK's top attractions in the pre-war dance band era.
+Hailing from London, England, his orchestra achieved immense popularity with a string of hit records and a dynamic stage presence that captivated audiences on both sides of the Atlantic.

 Early career